It makes good sense to identify learners’ support needs

 DET approved on-line tools

-These Language Literacy and Numeracy (LLN) assessment tools have been approved by DET for VET student loan program student entry requirements.
-Currently there are 6 approved tools.
-Each can be used as a Pre-training assessment tool for all students.
+These Language Literacy and Numeracy (LLN) assessment tools were approved by DET for VET student loan program student entry requirements.
+Currently (14/5/18) there are 4 approved tools.
+Each can be used as a pre-training assessment tool for all students.

 - Core Skills Profile for Adults, published by the Australian Council for Educational Research Limited in July 2013 (for information – https://www.acer.edu.au/cspa)